tjcw/bpf-examples/AF_XDP-filter/README.md

 -      runscripts/iperf3-real/run.sh  -- run iperf3 between 2 real machines with 16-channel NICs
 -      runscripts/netperf-namespace/run.sh  -- run netperf between 2 namespaces

+The scripts which run between 2 real machines are set up to assume a 16-channel ethernet adapter card, which matches the Pensando card I have in my machines.
+A different card would require adjusting the `-Q` parameter in the scripts.